AvaloniaUI/avalonia-docs/docs/guides/platforms/how-to-use-web-assembly.md

 ```bash
 dotnet build -c Release -o artifact
 ```
-Now you can serve the `artifact/AppBundle` folder from your favorite web server such as Azure Static Web Apps.
+Now you can serve your app from the `artifact/AppBundle` folder from your favorite web server such as Azure Static Web Apps.

 ## Interop